 Your Friendly, Local & Reliable Electrician in Stafford

 We are proud to provide a friendly and personal electrician service to all of our residential clients throughout the Staffordshire area.
-Day & Knight cover everything from fixed price small electrical changes to full rewires on Houses, bungalows, apartments and static homes.
-Serving homeowners as well as landlords we can advise on electrical safety as well as design and cost saving for consumers on all notifiable and routine electrical work.
+Day and Knight cover everything from fixed price small electrical changes to full rewires on Houses, bungalows, apartments and static homes.
+Serving homeowners as well as electrical landlord safety inspections we can advise on electrical safety at home, as well as design and cost saving for consumers on all notifiable and routine electrical work.
 Covering all aspects of electrical testing in Stafford and installation.

 Below are some pictures of a recent kitchen rewired and extension electrics.
 This includes down lights, sockets, cooker feed, under over cupboard lighting, TV mounting, high level sockets and aerial outlet point.

 Working with Clair our customer in Weston, Stafford.
 I was able to walk through the design and install exactly for her needs.
 Working along other trades like the builder, plumber was also smooth running no stress for Clair.